aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Camoffset.md

 ## Remarks

-This doesn't entirely change the camera's position: it only sets the camoffset field while the actual position is camoffset + camoffset2.
+This doesn't entirely change the camera's position: it only sets the `camoffset` field while the actual position is `camoffset` + `camoffset2`.
 The later is by default Vector3.zero, but it is possible to change its value from code.